frotaur/MaceLenia/README.md

 *To skim nice dynamics, we recommend cycling throught the saved parameters with `M` on `MaCELenia` and `MaCELeniaCrossChannel` (and re-initialize with 'O'), and potentially trying random parameters using `N` and `A`.*
 ## Code structure
-This repository builds on top of [PyCA](https://github.com/frotaur/PyCA), for more information one can follow the tutorial linked in PyCA's README.
 Here, we briefly go over the code structure, and chiefly where the MaCE rule is implemented.
 Main files that could be of interest are marked with 🔴.
 All files marked with the sign have been extensively documented, and we have made effort so the code is as readable and understandable as possible.

 ```
 DiffusionLenia/